mathieucarbou/YaSolR/docs/comparison.md

 These libraries are the result of years of development and testing with an oscilloscope to ensure that the triggering is done at the right moment and with the right timing, which is crucial for the efficiency of a Solar Router.

 [![](./assets/img/measurements/VDS6104_50.png)](./assets/img/measurements/VDS6104_50.png)

-## Speed and reactivity

-For a Solar Router to be efficient, the adjustment to the grid power must take place as fast as possible after the measurement arrives on the system.
-This implies

-- a fast measurement speed (the faster the better)
-- a fast adjustment speed (the faster the better)

-**YaSolR is the only router capable of taking about 20 measurements per second, processing them to adjust the power to the grid at least 3 times per second, and doing all of this with a very low latency.**

-Other routers usually react each second or even every 2 seconds.

 ## PID algorithm with filtering